Processing math: 66%

 then the absolute value of Jacobian determinant of the transformation is 1.
 This is the Liouville’s theorem.

-is a constant with respect to \(t\).
+is a constant with respect to t.

 Using Taylor expansion, we obtain that

-The volume of \(\Delta X\) is
+The volume of ΔX is

 Therefore,

-This implies that \(\left|\Delta X(t)\right|\) is a constant.
+This implies that \left|\Delta X(t)\right| is a constant.
 Thus the absolute value of the Jacobian determinant is 1.

 3 Jarzynski equality

-Assume the equilibrium state inside the test tube is changed with time from its initial state \(A\) to final state \(B\) along some path \(\gamma\) because external work \(W\) is done on the test tube system.
-The work \(W\) depend on the initial and final microscopic conditions of the system.
+Assume the equilibrium state inside the test tube is changed with time from its initial state A to final state B along some path \gamma because external work W is done on the test tube system.
+The work W depend on the initial and final microscopic conditions of the system.
 Since the initial state of the system is a random variable, the work is a random variable.
 Jarzynski has proved that the average of the Boltzmann weight of the work is related to the Helmholtz free energy by the following equality (Jarzynski 1997)

-\[\begin{equation} \overline{\exp\left(-\beta W\right)} = \exp\left(-\beta \Delta F\right) \label{eq:JE} \end{equation}\]
+\begin{equation} \overline{\exp\left(-\beta W\right)} = \exp\left(-\beta \Delta F\right) \label{eq:JE} \end{equation}

-where \(\beta \equiv 1/k_BT\).
-This equality tells us that the Helmholtz free energy (equilibrium information) can be extracted from the ensemble average of the Boltmann weighted work performed on the system to change the system equilibrium state from \(A\) to \(B\).
-The result is independent of both the path \(\gamma\) from \(A\) to \(B\), and the rate at which the system is changed along the path.
+where \beta \equiv 1/k_BT.
+This equality tells us that the Helmholtz free energy (equilibrium information) can be extracted from the ensemble average of the Boltmann weighted work performed on the system to change the system equilibrium state from A to B. The result is independent of both the path \gamma from A to B, and the rate at which the system is changed along the path.

-For simplicity, we assume that the system’s trajectory from state \(A\) to state \(B\) along a path \(\gamma\) can be characterized by a time-dependent parameter \(\lambda(t)\), \(0 \le t \leq \tau\).
-Let \(\boldsymbol{z} \equiv \left(\boldsymbol{q}, \boldsymbol{p}\right)\) denote a point in the phase space of the system, and let \(H(\boldsymbol{z}, \lambda)\) the Hamiltonian for the system, parameterized by \(\lambda\).
+For simplicity, we assume that the system’s trajectory from state A to state B along a path \gamma can be characterized by a time-dependent parameter \lambda(t), 0 \le t \leq \tau.
+Let \boldsymbol{z} \equiv \left(\boldsymbol{q}, \boldsymbol{p}\right) denote a point in the phase space of the system, and let H(\boldsymbol{z}, \lambda) the Hamiltonian for the system, parameterized by \lambda.
 Let us prove equality (\ref{eq:JE}).

 Proof.
-The work done on the system along the path \(\gamma\) from state \(A\) to state \(B\) is
+The work done on the system along the path \gamma from state A to state B is

-\[\begin{equation} \begin{split} W(\boldsymbol{z}(0), \boldsymbol{z}(\tau)) & = \int_{0}^{\tau} \frac{\partial H(\boldsymbol{z}, \lambda)}{\partial \lambda} \frac{d\lambda}{dt}dt \\ & = \int_{0}^{\tau} \frac{d H(\boldsymbol{z}(t), \lambda(t))}{dt} dt \\ & = H(\boldsymbol{z}(\tau), B) - H(\boldsymbol{z}(0), A) \end{split} \label{eq:jarzW} \end{equation}\]
+\begin{equation} \begin{split} W(\boldsymbol{z}(0), \boldsymbol{z}(\tau)) & = \int_{0}^{\tau} \frac{\partial H(\boldsymbol{z}, \lambda)}{\partial \lambda} \frac{d\lambda}{dt}dt \\ & = \int_{0}^{\tau} \frac{d H(\boldsymbol{z}(t), \lambda(t))}{dt} dt \\ & = H(\boldsymbol{z}(\tau), B) - H(\boldsymbol{z}(0), A) \end{split} \label{eq:jarzW} \end{equation}

-Let \(Z_{A}\) and \(Z_{B}\) be the partition function for state \(A\) and state \(B\), and \(F_{A}=-\beta^{-1}\ln Z_{A}\) and \(F_{B}=-\beta^{-1}\ln Z_{B}\) be the free energy.
-Since \(\boldsymbol{z}_0 \equiv \boldsymbol{z}(0)\) is a random variable, \(\boldsymbol{z}_{\tau} \equiv \boldsymbol{z}(\tau)\) is also a random variable.
+Let Z_{A} and Z_{B} be the partition function for state A and state B, and F_{A}=-\beta^{-1}\ln Z_{A} and F_{B}=-\beta^{-1}\ln Z_{B} be the free energy.
+Since \boldsymbol{z}_0 \equiv \boldsymbol{z}(0) is a random variable, \boldsymbol{z}_{\tau} \equiv \boldsymbol{z}(\tau) is also a random variable.

-\[\begin{equation} \begin{split} <e^{-\beta W}> &= \int d\boldsymbol{z}_0 \frac{1}{Z_{A}}e^{-\beta H(\boldsymbol{z}_0, A)} e^{-\beta W(\boldsymbol{z}_0)} \\ & = \frac{1}{Z_{A}}\int d\boldsymbol{z}_0 e^{-\beta H(\boldsymbol{z}_{\tau}, B)} \\ & = \frac{1}{Z_{A}}\int d\boldsymbol{z}_{\tau}\left|\frac{\partial \boldsymbol{z}_{\tau}}{\partial \boldsymbol{z}_{0}}\right|^{-1} e^{-\beta H(\boldsymbol{z}_{\tau}, B)} \\ & = \frac{Z_{B}}{Z_{A}} \\ & = e^{-\beta \Delta F} \end{split} \label{eq:proofJE} \end{equation}\]
+\begin{equation} \begin{split} <e^{-\beta W}> &= \int d\boldsymbol{z}_0 \frac{1}{Z_{A}}e^{-\beta H(\boldsymbol{z}_0, A)} e^{-\beta W(\boldsymbol{z}_0)} \\ & = \frac{1}{Z_{A}}\int d\boldsymbol{z}_0 e^{-\beta H(\boldsymbol{z}_{\tau}, B)} \\ & = \frac{1}{Z_{A}}\int d\boldsymbol{z}_{\tau}\left|\frac{\partial \boldsymbol{z}_{\tau}}{\partial \boldsymbol{z}_{0}}\right|^{-1} e^{-\beta H(\boldsymbol{z}_{\tau}, B)} \\ & = \frac{Z_{B}}{Z_{A}} \\ & = e^{-\beta \Delta F} \end{split} \label{eq:proofJE} \end{equation}

-where \(\left|\frac{\partial \boldsymbol{z}_{\tau}}{\partial \boldsymbol{z}_{0}}\right|=1\) is due to the Liouville’s theorem.
+where \left|\frac{\partial \boldsymbol{z}_{\tau}}{\partial \boldsymbol{z}_{0}}\right|=1 is due to the Liouville’s theorem.

-Proposition 3.1 \(\left<W\right> \geq \Delta F\), which is the inequality of Clausius.
+Proposition 3.1 \left<W\right> \geq \Delta F, which is the inequality of Clausius.

 Figure 3: Exponential function is concavity.

 Since exponential function is a concavity function, any secant line lies above the curve as shown in Figure 3.
-Therefore \(e^{\left<X\right>} \le \left<e^X\right>\), which is called the Jensen’s inequality.
-Applying the Jensen’s inequality to equality (\ref{eq:JE}), we obtain that \(\left<W\right> \geq \Delta F\).
+Therefore e^{\left<X\right>} \le \left<e^X\right>, which is called the Jensen’s inequality.
+Applying the Jensen’s inequality to equality (\ref{eq:JE}), we obtain that \left<W\right> \geq \Delta F.

 References